magi-1/FinNetworks/README.md

 # FinNetworks

 Trying my hand at financial markets.
+This is a work in progress, hoping to familiarize myself with full stack data science through this projcet.
+Think Airflow, Dask, Amazon AWS, etc.

 ## References